-Your Nunavut Scientific Research License validates that your research in Nunavut has been deemed to meet high standards for scientific quality, and for ethical, safe, responsible research.
-As a license holder you are responsible to uphold these standards at all times when conducting research in Nunavut.
+Your Nunavut Scientific Research License validates that your research in Nunavut has been reviewed by NRI and has been deemed to meet our expectations for ethical, safe, responsible research.
+As a license holder you are responsible to uphold high standards of conduct at all times when conducting research in Nunavut.
 Undertaking research without a license or breaching the terms and conditions of your existing license are serious offences punishable by a fine and/or jail time.
 The Science Advisor has the power to revoke or suspend a research license at any time when valid concerns are expressed about the conduct of a licensed researcher.

-In addition to following guidelines for responsible research and adhering to the terms and conditions of your license, there are other important limitations on the scope of research activity that you may conduct as a scientific research license holder.
-For example:
+In addition to following all relevant guidelines for responsible research and adhering to the terms and conditions of your license, there are other important limitations on the scope of activity that your research license allows you to undertake.

-Your research license is specific to your project - do not carry out unauthorized, opportunistic sampling activities for others that fall outside the scope of your approved objectives and methodology.
-For example, if you are licensed to collect water samples for a limnology study you may not collect rock or soil samples opportunistically for a colleague to use in an unrelated study.
-You may not share research samples or specimens with other investigators for research purposes not authorized in your research license.
-A new Nunavut scientific research license must be obtained for any new research/analysis using archived samples and specimens.

-Do not collect video footage of wildlife or people without first notifying the Nunavut Film Development Corporation.
-Video documentation of wildlife may also require permission from Nunavut's Department of Environment
+- Your research license authorizes you only to conduct specific activities as detailed in your research application and listed on your license.
+Do not carry out unauthorized sampling activities that fall outside the scope of your license.
+If you are licensed, for instance, to collect water samples for a limnology study you may not also collect rock or soil samples opportunistically for a colleague for use in an unrelated project. - You may not share research samples or specimens with other investigators for research purposes that are outside the scope of your licensed project.
+A new Nunavut scientific research license must be obtained for any new research/analysis using any archived samples and specimens collected under the purview of a separate license. - Do not collect video footage of wildlife or people without first notifying the Nunavut Film Development Corporation.
+Video documentation of wildlife may also require permission from Nunavut's Department of Environment.